metafates/testo/docs/tutorial.md

 }
 ```

-But we also have to define which parameters it will use.
+But we also have to define which parameters it use.
-To do so, we need to define value providing methods.
+To do so, define value providing methods.
 They are named `CasesXXX` where `XXX` is the name of the parameter as specified by a field name.

 ```go